 Plan B is FDA approved and sold over the counter in the United States.
 This means you should be able to walk into a drugstore and purchase Plan B over the counter.
 That said, whether you will find Plan B at your local drugstore depends on where you live and what the inventory of the pharmacy is at that time.

 In certain states, you may have a hard time buying Plan B over the counter.
-If you are traveling away from home, or live in a county that is less likely to carry the morning-after pill, you can order Plan B online and have it delivered directly (and discreetly) to your door.
+If you are traveling away from home, or live in a county that is less likely to carry the morning-after pill, you can order Levonorgestrel (Generic Plan B® online) and have it delivered directly (and discreetly) to your door.

 How Long Can I Wait To Take Plan B?